 Here is a fun challenge for you to test your knowledge of idiomatic and figurative speech.

-A figure of speech cartoon by Ella Baron
+27 Figures of speech cartoon by Ella Baron

-Perhaps Ella prefers to play her cards close to her chest, and leave a little mystery by keeping an ace up her sleeve.
+Perhaps Ella prefers to play her cards close to her chest and leave a little mystery by keeping an ace up her sleeve.

-I got as far as identifying twenty or so figures of speech from the picture but then ran into trouble.
+I got as far as identifying twenty or so from the picture but then ran into trouble.

-Do it quickly though, before I kick the bucket.
+Do it quickly, though, before I kick the bucket.
 You know how quickly time flies.

-Yes, I know it is a tough assignment.
-But well, you can’t make an omelette without breaking an egg, can you?
+But, well, you can’t make an omelet without breaking an egg, can you?

 Anyway, I have given you more than enough clues to get you halfway to solving the puzzle.
 Now it’s up to you.